Choosing the Correct Heavy-Duty Fastening Torque Tool

 "With a hydraulic wrench, properly torquing the hubs on some preventers used to take about three hours.
 With our new Mountz pneumatic torque multiplier, I can get it done in 30 to 40 minutes," the foreman-mechanic says.
 "In our business any time you can speed up an operation and still do it right, that's what you're looking for."

-The Mountz torque multiplier, the foreman-mechanic says is much more portable and easy to use, and that weight alone is a significant factor.
+The Mountz torque multiplier, the foreman-mechanic says is much more portable and easier to use, and that weight alone is a significant factor.
 "The ratchets on the hydraulic wrenches are the heavy part.
 You just can't manhandle them.
 I used to hang them with an overhead crane.
 The pneumatic wrench is much more convenient.
 It weighs about 40 lbs., and one man can carry it easily," the foreman-mechanic explains.
 He also says the new pneumatic multiplier is considerably less expensive in purchase price.

 "We're making wheel chairs that are prescribed by physicians," says the manufacturing engineer.
 "We are under the scrutiny of the FDA to ensure patient comfort and safety.
 That requires meeting official Good Manufacturing Procedure standards by providing them with accurate torque specs for critical components of the chairs."